Travel guide

 As important as knowing what to look for is knowing what to avoid.
 These are the most common mistakes when buying a recommended travel eSIM that later disappoints:

-Buying solely based on price without checking coverage
+Buying solely based on price without verifying coverage

-The cheapest eSIM on the market is useless if it works poorly at your destination.
+The cheapest eSIM on the market is useless if it performs poorly at your destination.
 A €2/GB plan with poor coverage in your travel area is a worse deal than a €4/GB plan that works perfectly.
-Always verify specific coverage before deciding.
+Always check specific coverage before deciding.

 Confusing "countries covered" with "good coverage in all"

 Just because a plan lists 50 countries covered doesn't mean it works equally well in all of them.
-Some support operators primarily have urban coverage.
-If you are going to rural or mountainous areas, specifically research which local operator the eSIM uses in that country and what its coverage is in those areas.
+Some supported operators primarily have urban coverage.
+If you're going to rural or mountainous areas, specifically research which local operator the eSIM uses in that country and what its coverage is in those areas.

 Not verifying if the plan allows tethering

-If you plan to use your phone as a WiFi hotspot for your laptop or tablet, verify that the plan explicitly allows it.
+If you plan to use your mobile as a Wi-Fi hotspot for your laptop or tablet, verify that the plan explicitly allows it.
 Many economical plans prohibit it or have separate (and more limited) tethering data.

 Leaving activation until the last minute

 Installing the eSIM just before going through passport control is a recipe for stress.
-The initial download requires WiFi and can take several minutes.
-If any technical problem arises, you will need support — something impossible if you are in the airport queue.
+The initial download requires Wi-Fi and can take several minutes.
+If any technical problem arises, you'll need support — something impossible if you're in the airport queue.
 Always install 24-48 hours in advance.

 Not reading the unlimited plan conditions

-"Unlimited" plans almost always have a fair use clause that reduces speed to 512 Kbps or even 128 Kbps after consuming a certain amount of high-speed data.
-Before buying an unlimited plan, look for that limit in the fine print and decide if that reduced speed is enough for you.
+“Unlimited” plans almost always have a fair use clause that reduces speed to 512 Kbps or even 128 Kbps after a certain amount of high-speed data is consumed.
+Before buying an unlimited plan, look for that limit in the fine print and decide if that reduced speed is sufficient for you.

 Buying from providers without support in your language

-If something goes wrong with your eSIM abroad, you need fast and clear support.
-Prioritize providers that offer customer service in Spanish, via real-time chat, with reasonable response times.
-Discovering that support is only by email with a 48-hour response time when you arrive in Tokyo without a connection is a very frustrating situation.
+If something goes wrong with your eSIM abroad, you need quick and clear support.
+Prioritize providers that offer customer service in English, via real-time chat, with reasonable response times.
+Discovering that support is only by email with a 48-hour response when you arrive in Tokyo without connection is a very frustrating situation.

 Checklist before activating your eSIM